Two Neolithic tor hills: Trencrom Hill with Carn Brea behind

-It could be that all members of a tribe went there at special times - ceremonies, moots, rites of passage, and for educational purposes and star-gazing - but such spaces were increasingly reserved for specifically sacred purposes.
+It could be that all members of a tribe went there at special times - ceremonies, moots, rites of passage, or for educational purposes or star-gazing - but such spaces were increasingly reserved for specifically sacred purposes.

-These people lived materially simple lives but their knowledge was not rudimentary - advanced ideas were developing in mathematics, astronomy, botany and physics, the crafts and engineering.
+These people lived materially simple lives, residing in cabins, tipis and lean-tos, but their knowledge was not rudimentary - they had advanced ideas in mathematics, astronomy, botany and physics, the crafts, horticulture and engineering.
 Materially, their lives were akin those of native Americans around the time the white man invaded their land.

 Trencrom Hill and, in the distance, Carn Brea

 It is commonly thought that Carn Brea, occupied for 300 years, came to a violent end with fighting and burning, but this is inconclusive since its walls and water sources were inadequate for defence.
 It might instead have burned either accidentally or in a ritual burning for cleansing or closedown (like a demolition).
 It's a very prominent hill and a focal alignment node in the West of Cornwall.
 It's on the Michael Line that crosses southern Britain, passing through Glastonbury and Avebury.